-Limpsfield Grange School Catch up Premium Strategy 2017/18 – update September 2018
+Limpsfield Grange School Catch up Premium Strategy 2019/20 – update December 2020

 What is Catch up Premium?

 The Department for Education (DfE) provides additional funding, known as Catch up Premium.
-The literacy and numeracy Catch-up Premium gives state-funded schools, including special schools and alternative provision settings, additional funding to support year 7 pupils who did not achieve the expected standard in reading or Maths at the end of Key Stage 2 (KS2).
+The literacy and numeracy Catch-up Premium gives state-funded schools, including special schools and alternative provision settings, additional funding to support year 7 students who did not achieve the expected standard in reading or maths at the end of Key Stage 2 (KS2).
 Schools are free to spend the money which is additional to the schools main budget, in a way that helps to raise attainment of these students, suggestions given by the DfE are to use the funding to pay for individual tuition, intensive small-group tuition, external services and materials that help students catch up over a short period of time.
-The aim is to close the gap in attainment and progress between these students and those who did achieve the expected standard in reading and Maths at the end of Key Stage 2.
+The aim is to close the gap in attainment and progress between these students and those who did achieve the expected standard in reading and maths at the end of Key Stage 2.
 Schools are required to publish details of how they plan to spend the funding.
 For more information about the Catch up Premium please click on the following link https://www.gov.uk/guidance/year-7-literacy-and-numeracy-catch-up-premium-guide-for-schools#how-to-use-your-year-7-literacy-and-numeracy-catch-up-premium

-The Catch up Premium at Limpsfield Grange 2017 2018 – our priorities
+The Catch up Premium at Limpsfield Grange 2019 20 – our priorities

 At Limpsfield Grange all of our students have Special Educational Needs.
-80% of our cohort has been identified as autistic, and many of our students have High Functioning Autism or Asperger’s.
+Approximately 85% of our cohort has been identified as autistic, and many of our students have High Functioning Autism or Asperger’s.
 Children and young people who have special educational needs and disabilities are more likely than other children to grow up in deprived households.
-According to the National Autistic Society only 15% of autistic adults are in paid employment; 40% of autistic people have an anxiety related mental health difficulty and 70% of High Functioning Autistic people have mental health difficulties.
+According to the National Autistic Society only 16% of autistic adults are in paid employment; 40% of autistic people have an anxiety related mental health difficulty and 70% of High Functioning Autistic people have mental health difficulties.
 The majority of our students have not met national expectations for progress at the end of KS2 in either English or Maths, and are categorized as low attainers.